reeseH146/SINSF-showcase-scripts/Animation demonstration/AnimateIDEAS.md

  - Program will have to load different animations

  - Animation ideas :
-   - Wave
+   - Wave - Crashing ocean wave which curls into itself
-   - Bouncing ball
+   - Bouncing ball - Ball will have air trail and can deform/stretch in animation
-   - Duck waddling
+   - Trig waves - San, Cos, Trig, placement cannot be changed

-   - Trig waves - San, Cos, Trig
+# Was going to have other animations like cams, duck waddling and non ASCII doughnut but too much work